-The primary focus of the Florida Building Commission during 2010 was the adoption of the 2010 Edition of the Building Code, adoption of the 2010 Florida Energy Code implementing provisions necessary to comply with the efficiency increases required by law, and adoption of expedited Product Approval.
+The primary focus of the Florida Building Commission during 2010 was the adoption of the 2010 Edition of the Building Code, adoption of the 2020 Florida Energy Code implementing provisions necessary to comply with the Governor's 15% efficiency increase for thermal efficiency requirements, and adoption of expedited Product Approval.
 In addition to efficiency increases to the Florida Energy Code, major components of the Code Update process include enhancements to the wind, water intrusion and hurricane protection provisions of the Florida Building Code.
 The Commission is engaged in rule development for the adoption of the 2010 Florida Building Code.
-The Commission's TACs conducted rule development workshops in July and August and the Commission conducted a rule development workshop in December of 2010, and the target date for implementation of the 2010 Edition of the Code is December 31, 2011.
+The Commission's TACs conducted rule development workshops in July and August and the Code will become effective on December 31, 2011.